For the next few minutes, try to imagine getting a bad coffee craving in LA's early days.

 However, by the late 1850s, LA was becoming a little more diverse.
 Growing numbers of Protestants began to arrive, requiring the founding of the Los Angeles Unified School District in 1853 (before that, only Catholic schools existed, in spite of California becoming a state in 1848).
 Jewish newcomers (most of them German or French) also began to arrive.

 People of all faiths need medical care.
+The Daughters of Charity, to their great credit, never turned away a patient in need, but the town was growing, and St. Vincent's only had so much space.
 The French community decided to see to its own needs.
 On March 1, 1860, thirty-three Frenchmen (and two Italians) met at the French Consulate, under the invitation of French consul Jacques Antoine Moerenhaut (remember the name Moerenhaut; you'll be reading a very long entry about him later).

 The group decided to form a non-sectarian mutual protective association - predating the concept of an HMO - and named it the French Benevolent Society.
 Members contributed $2.00 each to the treasury (monthly dues were $1.00) and elected a nine-member executive committee responsible for creating the Society's constitution.